 - We have clear policies and procedures in place Safeguarding Policy and Procedures

 - We ensure all of our staff working for, or on behalf of the College, are suitable to work with young people carrying out all the relevant checks.

 - Ensure all staff have regularly updated Safeguarding training according to their roles.

 - Promote student activities and deliver sessions with safeguarding and wellbeing themes.

-- Take all concerns seriously, offer support via Youth Workers and Counsellors, or provide advice and referral to specialist agencies, or Social Care Direct where appropriate.
+- Take all concerns seriously, offer support via Youth Workers (Student Wellbeing Officers) and Counsellors, or provide advice and referral to specialist agencies, or Social Care Direct where appropriate.

 Part of the college’s safeguarding duty also includes protecting vulnerable individuals from the risk of radicalisation and extremism.
 This is called the ‘Prevent Duty’.
 Prevent is a government initiative aimed at stopping people becoming involved with, or supporting violent extremism.

 The government has defined extremism as: “vocal or active opposition to British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs”.
 The college shares and promotes these values across our community.